nxgracezhang/fintechTask/README.md

 ## About the project

 The project contains three parts:
-1. Download Data from the SEC-EDGAR
+1. Download 1995~2023 10-K filings from the SEC-EDGAR
+     - [Microsoft, Amazon, Bank of America]
-2. Perform text analysis
+3. Perform text analysis
+     - to answer the question: what is the main risk factor for Microsoft?
-3. Construct a simple app
+4. Construct a simple app
+     - a simple model of ChatGPT

 ## Prerequisites
 ```pip install -U sec-edgar-downloader```